| |

 Two Truths ?
 However, before engaging

-the poetry of direct experience, the ways of reason are first to be exhausted.
+the poetry of direct experience, the ways of reason first need to be exhausted.

 "Emptiness" is understood in terms of the Middle